sst/sst/www/docs/constructs/index.md

 </HeadlineText>

-Use the constructs to can add any feature to your app.
+Use the constructs to add any feature to your app.
 Like a frontend, database, API, cron job, etc.

 ---